 You need to bring two witnesses at the time of the marriage registration who were present at your wedding.

-5. Online marriage registration
+5. Online marriage registration in India

 If you’re worried about the hassle of going to government offices multiple times, don’t worry.
 You can save time by initiating the process online.
 If you’re getting your marriage registered in Delhi, you can download the marriage registration form online and for Mumbai, you can follow this link for registration.
 The Delhi government website lays down the procedure for online marriage registrations for couples of all religions.
 You will be required to: